 The drawers should have small elongated irregular dovetails with a shadow of the cabinet maker's pencil marks.

 Here is the back of the chest showing its age and authentic wear.
 If this one comes home with me, the first thing I'll do is take the drawers out and use a flashlight to search inside for the maker's signature.
+Sometimes they are signed on the drawer backs, bottoms, or sides.
+Sometimes there is evidence of a label or a stencil on the back.
+If nothing is found, it's still good.

 Next is offered a pine pie safe.
 The tins appear to be aged and may not be original.
 They are tacked to the outside of the piece, which I have never seen before.
 It's still a beautiful piece.